-Bankruptcy Lawyer for NJ Undue Hardship Discharge of Student Loans
+How Do You File for Undue Hardship Discharge of Student Loans in New Jersey?

 Excessive student loan debt is a crisis that is affecting many graduates in the United States.
 Many graduates are stuck with thousands or even hundreds of thousands of dollars worth of loans and unaffordable repayment plans.
 Fortunately, it is possible for some graduates to discharge their student loans if they can prove they possess an undue hardship.
 If you need assistance filing an undue hardship claim, contact an experienced New Jersey bankruptcy lawyer.

-At Young, Marr & Associates, we are prepared to provide you with the legal representation you deserve to help you manage your student loan debt.
+At Young, Marr, Mallis & Associates, we are prepared to provide you with the legal representation you deserve to help you manage your student loan debt.
 Our attorneys possess decades of combined legal experience, and we will employ that experience to represent you proudly.
-To schedule a free consultation to discuss your legal options, contact Young, Marr & Associates at (609) 236-3519, or contact us online.
+To schedule a free consultation to discuss your legal options, contact Young, Marr, Mallis & Associates at (609) 236-3519, or contact us online.

 Applying for an Undue Hardship Loan Discharge